Lower back pain is one of the most common health problems nowadays. Nearly 80% of adults face it at some point in their lives.

 Herniated Discs

-Your spine has soft cushions between the bones called discs.
-These discs can get damaged over time or from an injury.
-If a disc gets damaged, it can push on your nerves and cause a lot of pain.
-This is called a herniated disc.
+Your spine has soft cushion between the bones called discs.
+Over time, these discs may deteriorate or sustain damage from an accident.
+When a disc is damaged, it can press on nearby nerves and cause severe pain.
+This is known as a herniated disc.

 Age-Specific Lower Back Pain Concerns

-Back pain in younger adults is often due to physical strain, poor posture, or injuries from sports or workouts.
-Proper lifting techniques, posture adjustments, and strengthening exercises can help prevent and alleviate pain.
+Back pain in younger adults is often caused by physical stress, bad posture, or sports injuries, or workouts.
+Using proper lifting methods, improving posture, and doing exercises to build strength can help prevent and reduce pain.

 Older Adults (60+)